 The prevalence of inaccurate information online requires a more involved effort from the scientific community to actively advocate for the importance and value of their work to a broader audience, to improve access, and to promote reputable information.
 As scholars, we need to be proactive and assume ownership of our work to ensure it is communicated accurately.

-When preparing to publish your work, consider these issues related to the publication cycle early in the process.
+When preparing to publish your work, consider the issues related to the publication cycle early in the process.
 These include: complying with research regulations, locating funding, managing your information, selecting a journal or other publication venue, and understanding your rights as an author when signing a publishing agreement.

 For more detailed information, see the "Getting Published" library guide.

 Publication Cycle (click on image to expand).

 Journal impact measurements assess the prestige, importance, or rank of a journal in a particular field.
 Knowing the impact or importance of the journal can help you decide where to submit an article.
 Authors may use the Journal Cost Effectiveness search engine to locate internationally published journals and compile a ranking by price per article or citation.
 The most commonly used metric is the Journal Impact Factor, issued by Journal Citation Reports.
 However, there are other methods of evaluating the importance of a particular journal.
-For an extended list of sources, view the Citation Research and Impact Metrics: Journals library guide.
+For an extensive list of sources, view the Citation Research and Impact Metrics: Journals library guide.
 For considerations other than impact, view Selecting a Journal Publisher on the Getting Published Library Guide.